Name: Optimus Prime

 A somewhat underwhelming truck mode, Prime's basic colours are right and the two reds line up well, but it's awfully indistinct.
 There's a bunch of... stuff... on the back, a bad transition between silver and grey on the stripe, feet which are too visible and not enough wheels.
 I just feel that whoever designed this mode doesn't know much about trucks at all.
 The play value is okay, but not really enough to justify a slightly messy truck mode.

 TRANSFORMATION TO ROBOT MODE

-None that I'm aware of, although it is a recolour.
+None that I'm aware of, although there is a smaller 2 Pack version.